History

 Timeline

-1876: We open as The Ontario School of Art at 14 King St. West, with 14 registered students
+1876: We open as The Ontario School of Art, founded by the Ontario Society of Artists, at 14 King St. with 14 registered students.

-1921: We’ve grown to 330 students and 16 instructors and purchase our first building at Grange Park
+1921: We’ve grown to 330 students and 16 instructors and buy our first building at Grange Park, designed by George Agnew Reid.

 1998: We open two new buildings at 113 and 115 McCaul St.